 If you're someone who relies on email for work or personal communication, it’s easy for your inbox to pile up.
 The best way to organize your inbox is to archive messages, letting you remove emails from your inbox without deleting them.

-In this article, we hope to show you what happens when you archive an email and how to unarchive an email in Gmail.
+In this article, we'll show you what happens when you archive an email and how to unarchive Gmail emails.

 In Gmail, archiving an email removes it from your inbox and moves it from your inbox to the All Mail label.
 You never know when you’ll need the information in an email in the future, so archiving old emails is a better practice than deleting them outright.